jxmked/Script-Thing/README.md

-# C - languages
+# Script Thing

-A script project that can be use as a demo, reference or something under MIT License.
+A random script project, etc. that can be use as a demo, reference or something under MIT License.

-### Note:
-This is the old 'C-Language' repository.
+License under MIT License